Updated: Sep 28

 1. Getting lost in broad daylight.

 2. Being incapable of going places you can - up ladders for example.
-This then forces you to take alternate - often longer and more dangerous - routes.
+This then forces you to take alternate routes which are often longer and more dangerous.

 3. Being myopic and blundering into obvious traps, stepping on landmines and falling down cliffs, etc.